promiserex/eluepromise-portfolio/README.md

 <br>

 **3. Project Progress** <br>
-Out of 37,519 planned units, 58% are completed, 31% in the pipeline, and 11% under construction — reflecting steady but ongoing development.
+Out of 37,519 planned units, 58% are completed, 31% are in the pipeline, and 11% are under construction, with development advancing across phases.

 <img width="850" height="515" alt="main 3" src="https://github.com/user-attachments/assets/a9b9747e-e635-460e-9df1-8b5b4ecb5fd8" />
 <br>